vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/21ce-padArtha-shAstra-pariShkAraH.md

 यथाह Bradbury-Ray -

-> > “Is God dead?”
->
-> “A better answer is yet another question: Are *you* dead?
-Does the blood move in your hand, does that hand move to touch metal, does that metal move to touch Space?
-Do wild thoughts of travel and migration stir your soul?
-They do.
-Thus, you live.
-Therefore, God lives.
->
-> You are the thin skin of life upon an unsensing Earth, you are that growing edge of God which manifests itself in hunger for Space.
->
-> So much of God lies vibrantly asleep.
-The very stuffs of worlds and galaxies, they know *not* themselves.
->
-> But here, God stirs in his sleep.
-You are the stirring.
-He wakes, you are that wakening.
-God reaches for the stars.
+> God reaches for the stars.
 You are His hand.
 Creation manifest, you go in search.
-He goes to find, you go to find.
-Everything you touch along the way, therefore, will be holy.
-On far worlds you will meet your own flesh, terrifying and strange, but still your own.
-Treat it well.
-Beneath the shape, you share the Godhead.
+He goes to find, you go to find. ...
 >
 > “You Jonahs traveling in the belly of a new-made metal whale, you swimmers in the far seas of deep space, blaspheme not against yourselves or the frightening twins of yourselves you find among the stars, but ask to understand the miracles which are Space, Time, and Life in the high attics and lost birthing-places of Eternity.
->
-> Woe to you if you do not find all life most holy, and coming to lay yourself down cannot say, O Father God, you waken me.
-I waken Thee.
-Immortal, together we then walk upon the waters of deep space in the new morn which names itself: Forever.”
 </details>

 अपरो वदेत् स्वभावतः कविः -